You have probably heard of inversion tables but have you heard of seated inversion systems?

 Seated Inversion Systems – The Benefits

-This brand new system is rapidly becoming popular thanks to its various benefits.
-Following are just some of the plus points of this therapy.
+This system is rapidly becoming popular thanks to its various benefits.
+The following are just some of the plus points of this therapy:

 - The chair still offers sufficient inversion to help with circulation of the blood and the improvement of the lymphatic system.